mthvedt/clearley/README.md

 Defmatch allows you to refer to rules that are not yet defined.
 The parser/grammar builder will look up the symbols at build time.
-Defmatch will also eagerly look up symbols if it can, so you can pull in rules from different namespaces.
+Defmatch will also look up symbols if it can, so you can pull in rules from different namespaces.
 (This also means that you can extend rules by substituting rules into grammar maps--see below.)

 The match macro is like defmatch, but doesn't def anything: